RangerMauve/mqtt-regex/README.md

 ## How params work

 MQTT defines two types of "wildcards", one for matching a single section of the path (`+`), and one for zero or more sections of the path (`#`).
+Note that the `#` wildcard can only be used if it's at the end of the topic.
 This library was inspired by the syntax in the routers for Express and Sinatra, and an attempt was made to have this just as simple to use.

 ### Examples of topic patterns: